iCliniq Logo

 Indications

-Gefitinib has been indicated for the first-line treatment of those patients who have been suffering from metastatic non-small cell lung cancer or NSCLC and whose tumors have epidermal growth factor receptor or EGFR exon 19 deletions or exon 21 substitution mutations as per the FDA approval.
+Gefitinib has been indicated for the first-line treatment of patients who have been suffering from metastatic NSCLC.
+It is not indicated for all metastatic NSCLC cases.
+This drug is indicated only for tumors with mutations in the epidermal growth factor receptor, particularly exon 19 deletions or exon 21 substitution mutations.
+Gefitinib use is therefore restricted to only those who satisfy this indication.

 Limitations: